 Should you file for bankruptcy?
 Bottom line

-Filing for bankruptcy is a difficult decision that will impact your life for years to come.
+Filing for personal bankruptcy is a difficult decision that will impact your life for years to come.
 If you’ve sought other debt relief alternatives without success and you can’t manage your financial burden, bankruptcy may be for you.

 While filing for bankruptcy will discharge debts in most cases and provide financial relief, it has disadvantages.
 Under Chapter 7 you’ll lose assets and under Chapter 13 you’ll be following a strict budget for several years.
 Plus, you’ll wreck your credit score.